 In an interview, Quentin Tarantino stated that the Raquel Welch western Hannie Caulder (1971) is one of his influences behind the film.
-In that film, Hannie Caulder becomes a vengeful gunwoman after her husband is murdered and when she is raped by the three outlaws responsible.
-In this film, The Bride (Thurman) seeks violent vengeance upon Bill and the Deadly Viper Assassination Squad, after they wrong her at her wedding, which her husband to be and the wedding guests are slain and The Bride is raped by Buck, whilst in her coma.
+In that film, Hannie Caulder becomes a vengeful gunwoman after her husband is murdered, and when she is raped by the three outlaws responsible.
+In this film, The Bride (Thurman) seeks vengeance upon Bill, and the Deadly Viper Assassination Squad, after they wrong her at her wedding, in which her husband-to-be, and the wedding guests, are slain and The Bride is raped by Buck, while in her coma.

 As Earl McGraw (Michael Parks) arrives at the Two Pines crime scene, there are several shades of sunglasses side-by-side on the dashboard of his car.
 Tarantino is paying homage to the H.B.
 Halicki car chase classics Gone in 60 Seconds (1974) and The Junkman (1982) where star/director Halicki also placed sunglasses next to each other on the dashboard of cars he drove in both movies.